HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 The MongoDB database is now stored inside a Docker container.
 This again means that if the container is removed, the database is also removed.
 We can solve this by using a volume to store the database on the host system.

-Search through the documentation of the MongoDB Docker image to find out where the data is stored in the container.
-Create a volume so that the data is stored in the folder `/vagrant/webapp/database` on your VM.
+Search through the documentation of the [MongoDB Docker image](https://hub.docker.com/_/mongo) to find out where the data is stored in the container.
+Create a named volume so that the data is stored in the "docker area" on your virtual machine, and not in the folder `/vagrant/webapp/database` on the VM.

 ## 1.8 Optimizing the Docker image